 And, in a very real sense, so was Tom Riddle.
 Although he would strenuously deny it.
 And I could not hold out much confidence that he was even capable of understanding the concept.

-An infant simply does not consciously choose whether or not to form an attachment to its caretakers.
-It just does so.
+An infant simply does not consciously choose whether or not he is going to form an attachment to its caretakers.
+He just does so.
 This is the first step of all human interactions and it is virtually a biological imperative.
 It simply happens.

 — Unless that infant is somehow prevented from taking that step.

 Rowling has also been quoted as stating her belief that children are usually good, unless they have been damaged.
 Clearly if what Rowling tells us of Riddle above is literally true; even though she went out of her way to paint Tom Riddle as a bad seed from a degenerate tree; there had to have been something in Tom Riddle’s earliest experience which prevented him from ever having the faith and confidence necessary to form a connection with the people who were responsible for his welfare.
 This damage would have taken place at so early an age that it is not something he can properly be held to be responsible for choosing.

 And the statement that no one had ever loved Tom Riddle is begging the question, too.
 Love does not have to be reciprocated in order to exist.
 A child is capable of loving, or at least trusting and depending upon, his caretaker even if the caretaker does not particularly love him.
 I’m sure that 15-month-old Harry trusted his aunt Petunia to feed and tend him, even if she didn’t do it with anything resembling the same enthusiasm as his mother.